 Figure 5a and b.
-Object based classification results showing a slight increase in grassland habitat with woodland habitat and wide variation in percent cover of grassland habitat. a) Analysis performed in eCognition, b) Analysis performed in IDRISI
+Object-based classification results showing a slight increase in grassland habitat with woodland habitat and wide variation in percent cover of grassland habitat. a) Analysis performed in eCognition, b) Analysis performed in IDRISI

 Actual characteristics of the vegetation structure in our study area